 They do not get notified by the OEMs, so if the dealer is not checking for recalls from a multi-sourced, automated system, they are buying and selling vehicles with open recalls and do not know it.

-Although they receive notifications from their OEM, they are for ‘in-brand’ vehicles, only ( ford dealer will only receive notices about Fords, not Chevrolets or Toyotas).
-This makes it a little mor than just problematic.
-In fact, OEMs might not even know that a used in-brand vehicle has been acquired – before it is sold.
+Although they receive notifications from their OEM, they are for 'in-brand' vehicles, only (Ford dealer will only receive notices about Fords, not Chevrolets or Toyotas).
+This makes it a little more than just problematic.
+In fact, OEMs might not even know that a used in-brand vehicle has been acquired - before it is sold.

-Franchised dealerships are buying and selling recalls vehicles and can’t know it – due to the errors and delays in the broken safety recall ecosystem – even if they have the best intentions.
-Again, unless the dealer is checks for recalls from a multi-sourced, automated system, they too are buying and selling vehicles with open recalls and do not know it.
-Only, they fines and liability are so much higher because they are the only authorized repair facility for safety recalls.
+Franchised dealerships are buying and selling recalled vehicles and can't know it - due to the errors and delays in the broken safety recall ecosystem - even if they have the best intentions.
+Again, unless the dealer is checking for recalls from a multi-sourced, automated system, they too are buying and selling vehicles with open recalls and do not know it.
+Only, their fines and liability are so much higher because they are the only authorized repair facility for safety recalls.

 Every day, if you want to make sure you are completely covered, everyday.
 With an automated system, checking recalls goes from a tedious, lengthy, manual process to an easy, quick, and automated task.
 Automation allows you to know the safety recall status of all your vehicles, every day.